-Drinking sparkling water, such as LaCroix, is rising in popularity as a replacement for drinking regular still water.
+Drinking sparkling water, such as LaCroix, is becoming a popular replacement for drinking regular still water.
 But are LaCroix and other sparkling waters bad for your teeth?
-As a dental hygienist, below is what I tell my patients regarding sparkling water and oral health.
+As a dental hygienist, I explain to my patients the effects of sparkling water on oral health.

 LaCroix, a sparkling water variant, has a pH range of 3-4.
 Dental issues such as demineralization and acid erosion start at pH 5.5 or below, leading to tooth sensitivity, discoloration, and cavities.
 Rapid consumption rather than prolonged sipping of such beverages can mitigate these risks.

-But there are ways to safely consume sparkling water to prevent damage to the teeth.
-In this post, I explain how pH levels of sparkling water affect the teeth, why you don’t need to cut it out entirely and ways to consume it safely.
+However, there are ways to consume sparkling water safely to prevent damage to the teeth.
+In this post, I explain how sparkling water’s pH levels affect the teeth, why you don’t need to cut it out entirely, and how to consume it safely.

-As a dental hygienist, I want to provide you with information and the best advice I can give you, not to banish your favourite drinks such as LaCroix.
+As a dental professional, I want to provide you with information and the best advice I can give you: not to banish your favourite drinks such as LaCroix.

 The effects of LaCroix and sparkling water on teeth

 Drinking the odd sparkling water such as LaCroix is OK.
-I do not want to come across like I am telling you that you need to stop drinking it altogether.
+You do not need to stop drinking it altogether.
 Moderation is key!

 Our mouths are very sensitive to pH levels, and almost everything we consume is under the 5.5 pH level.
 Below is an excellent handout Sensodyne created that I give patients explaining more about acid erosion and popular food and drink items than can thin enamel.

-Acid erosion on the teeth usually happens slowly, and the person does not know it is happening, and it can occur with anything consumed that is below a pH level of 5.5.
+Acid erosion on the teeth usually happens slowly, and the person does not know it is happening.
+It can occur with anything consumed that is below a pH level of 5.5.

-Because the knowledge isn’t widespread about the potential consequences of drinking sparkling water, the genius marketing of LaCroix, Bubly, Sodastream, and other brands has enticed people to drink more frequently.
+Because the knowledge about the potential consequences of drinking sparkling water isn’t widespread, the creative marketing of LaCroix, Bubly, Sodastream, and other sparkling water brands has enticed people to drink it more frequently.

-I have had so many patients working from home, and they have more of an endless supply of sparkling water in the fridge… my husband included.
-I have seen an increase in the consumption of sparkling wat.
+With working from home becoming more prevalent now, my husband included, people have an endless supply of sparkling water in the fridge.
+I have seen an increase in the consumption of sparkling water.
 I have even shifted my dental hygiene practice to educate people about their sparkling water consumption to prevent acid erosion.

-When the tooth is in an acid state, the tooth starts to dissolve and lose minerals, making the teeth more soft.
+When teeth are in an acidic environment, they start to dissolve and lose minerals, making them more soft.

-Frequency and longevity of drinking LaCroix and other sparkling waters can lead to;
+The frequency and longevity of drinking LaCroix and other sparkling waters can lead to the following;

-Translucent teeth are often overlooked, but especially for the front teeth, they are already thinner and do not have thick enamel at the edge to make them appear white.
-Over time when the enamel is lost, the teeth become more see through, making them appear darker and dull.
+Translucent teeth are often overlooked, but especially for the front teeth, they are already thinner and do not have thick enamel at the edge to make them appear as white as other teeth.
+Over time, when the enamel is lost, the teeth become more see-through, making them appear darker and dull.

 Read Now: Preventing Tooth Translucency: 13 Tips to Maintain Enamel

-Brushing with toothpaste formulated for acid erosion is very important to prevent all these potential adverse effects.
+Brushing with toothpaste formulated for acid erosion is crucial to prevent all these potential adverse effects.
+It is also important to use toothpaste that is not abrasive.

 But when is the best time to brush your teeth after drinking LaCroix?